 - Advantages: you can create a controller very quickly, and get familiar with the editor, using components that are very easy to find and spend very little money..

 - In this case only a few modifiers can be connected: in the image below we see that we have space for 6 generic modifiers (potentiometers or buttons or sensors) that can be connected to the 6 Analog inputs (A0, A1, A2, A3, A4, A5) of the Arduino board.
-To these we can add an encoder connected to digital inputs 2 and 3, and two touch sensors.
+It is also possible to add the main encoder, connected to digital inputs 2 and 3, and two touch sensors.

-Now we will learn how to use the DART_EDITOR to configure a controller created without the DART_MOBO circuitry, referring to the correct numbering of the inputs.
+Now we will learn how to use the DART_EDITOR to configure a controller created directly on the Arduino board, without the DART_MOBO circuitry, referring to the correct numbering of the inputs.

-- The DART_EDITOR was created for a 48 input system, based on multiplexers, for this reason the numbering to follow, if only the Arduino board is used, is 1, 9, 17, 25, 33, 41.
+- This is the startup layout of the DART_EDITOR.
+It was created for a 48 input system, based on multiplexers, for this reason the numbering to follow, if only the Arduino board is used, is 1, 9, 17, 25, 33, 41.

 - EXAMPLE: if I connect a potentiometer to the Arduino A3 input, I will have to select the modifier number 25 in the Main screen of the editor, and then compile the setup as described in the EDITOR_BASICS TIP.